-A few months ago, we went to the Hawks well theatre in Sligo to see the one-man play about Tom Crean, written and performed by Aiden Dooley, it was really enjoyable and I learnt a lot about the life of Tom Crean, the Kerry man, who went on three expeditions to Antarctica with Captain Scott and Sir Ernest Shackleton.
-If you get the opportunity to go to this play, go see it.
+A few months ago, we went to the Hawks Well Theatre in Sligo to see the one-man play about Tom Crean, written and performed by Aiden Dooley.
+It was really enjoyable and I learnt a lot about the Kerry man, who went on three expeditions to Antarctica with Captain Scott and Sir Ernest Shackleton.
+If you get the opportunity, go see this play.
 As we had a trip planned to Kerry a few weeks later we decided to put Tom Crean’s pub on our road trip itinerary.

-We saw another play related to the Antarctic voyages last year, in the Factory Performance theatre space on Lower Quay Street, Sligo.
-The Blue Raincoat theatre company produced an audiovisual performance more than a play, four silent actors recreated the scenes and atmosphere of the Antarctic and Shackleton’s Endurance expedition, using old photographs, ship puppetry, sounds, lighting and shadows.
+We saw another play related to the Antarctic voyages last year, in the Factory Performance Theatre on Lower Quay Street, Sligo.
+The Blue Raincoat Theatre company produced an audiovisual performance.
+Four silent actors recreated the scenes and atmosphere of the Antarctic and Shackleton’s Endurance expedition, using old photographs, ship puppetry, sounds, lighting and shadows.

-In 1893, at the age of 16, Tom Crean from Annascaul in Kerry, enlisted in the Royal Navy.
+In 1893, at the age of 16, Tom Crean from Annascaul in Kerry enlisted in the Royal Navy.
 He travelled the world with the Navy and in 1901 while docked at a port in New Zealand, by chance he got the opportunity to join Captain Robert Scott’s Discovery expedition.
-He later rejoined Captain Scott on the Terra Nova expedition, this is the expedition where Scott lost his life and Crean saved the life of his comrade Edgar Evans, he was awarded the Albert Medal by King George on his return.
+He later rejoined Captain Scott on the Terra Nova expedition.
+This is the expedition where Scott lost his life and Crean saved the life of his comrade Edgar Evans.
+On his return, he was awarded the Albert Medal by King George.

 Crean’s third expedition was with Sir Ernest Shackleton on the Endurance expedition.
-The ship became trapped in ice and was crushed, the men had to escape onto the ice and drifted for 492 days before the ice melted and they had to row their small boats to Elephant Island.
+The ship became trapped in ice and was crushed, the men had to escape onto the ice and drifted for 492 days before the ice melted.
+They had to row their small lifeboats to Elephant Island.
 After reaching Elephant Island, deserted except for Elephant seals, Crean was part of a small crew led by Shackleton which volunteered to row a further 800 nautical miles (1,500 km) from Elephant Island to South Georgia, to seek aid for the stranded party.
 Crean and the crew miraculously survived and managed to get help and all of the 22 men were saved.

 Crean retired from the Navy in 1920 and returned to Kerry.
 He married Ellen Herlihy and had three children, opening a pub that he decided to call the South Pole, in recognition of his time in the Antarctic.
 He sadly died in 1938 from a burst appendix, he was only 61 years old.
 Crean rarely talked of his achievements, he was quite modest and gave no interviews.